Similkameen Valley Farm Trail: Farm Stands, Farm Stays & Farm-to-Table Dining Along Highway 3

 Jack’s Cherry Orchard / Farm Store – 2516 Hwy 3, Cawston

-Jack’s Cherry Orchard / Farm Store & Airbnb is a cherry orchard offering seasonal fruit through its farm store, alongside a unique on-site accommodation experience.
+Jack’s Cherry Orchard / Farm Store is a cherry orchard offering seasonal fruit through its farm store, alongside a unique on-site accommodation experience.
 Stay right in the heart of the orchard, surrounded by rows of cherry trees and the sights and sounds of active farming.

-Cawston Country Farm – 1918 Hwy 3
+Cawston Country Farm – 1918 Hwy 3, Cawston

 Family-run farm stand in Cawston with a variety of fruits and vegetables by season.
 Choose from farm-made products, syrups, sauces, etc.